ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

+I tell ya, my wife's something.
+I asked my neighbor if he’d seen my her.
+He replied, "Not really, I was blindfolded the whole time!"

 My wife, I tell ya, she's something.
 I said, "Hey Honey, wanna move this to bed?"
-And she said, "Sure sweetie, if it's your deathbed!
+She goes, "Sure sweetie, if it's your deathbed!
 Only if it's your deathbed, you rotten SOB.

 I don't get no respect these days.
 I went to buy a gun the other day.
-The guy made me not to off anyone important.
+The guy said "Promise not to off anyone important, will ya?"
 I said, don't worry, just my wife!

 I get no respect.
 Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
 Just R-E-S-P-C-T?
 That’s the kind of respect I get.
 I tell ya.

 My wife's a terrible driver.
 She can't keep her eyes on the road.
-I told her to pretend it's any man but me, and she threatened to drive us off a cliff.
-How 'bout that?
+I told her to pretend it's any man but me, and she threatened to boil my head

+?
 The first promise I thought she'd actually keep!

 My wife, lemme tell ya.
 She never wants to have sex.
 Hell, even dog won't kiss me and he's always licking his balls.
 But I guess main ain't good enough.